srobo/sbot_simulator/assets/user_readme.md

 ### Setting up the Environment

 Now that you have downloaded and extracted the simulator, you need to set up the environment to run the simulator.
-Since the simulator uses the sbot library, there are a series of python packages that need to be installed and Webots needs to be configured to use the correct version of Python.
+Since the simulator uses the sr-robot3 library, there are a series of python packages that need to be installed and Webots needs to be configured to use the correct version of Python.
 We have provided a script that will set up this environment for you.

 Starting in the folder you extracted the simulator into, run the script called `setup.py and it will set up the environment for you.